teamcfadvance/cfstatic/full-guide.md

 ### Configuring CfStatic to use the dependency file

 Use the two configuration options, `jsDependencyFile` and `cssDependencyFile` to point CfStatic to your dependency files.
 The files themselves can be called anything you like.
-My current preference is for `dependency.info` placed in the root of both js and css directories, for example:
+My current preference is for `dependency.info` placed in the root of both JS and CSS directories, for example:

 {% highlight cfm %}
 <cfscript>